pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: move_towards_ip

-      | :sl:`moves the vector toward its target at a given distance.`
+      | :sl:`Moves the vector toward its target at a given distance.`
       | :sg:`move_towards_ip(Vector2, float) -> None`

       Moves itself toward the given Vector at a given distance and does not